This page sets out important information for the recipients of Melbourne Law School (MLS) scholarships. Please read this page carefully.

 1.1 Commencing Scholarship

-The commencing scholarship is awarded on the basis that the recipient will commence study in the Melbourne Law School course in the intake specified in their offer letter and has met the selection criteria for the awarded scholarship (including any special conditions attributed to that scholarship) as per the Melbourne Law School’s scholarships web pages.
+Commencing scholarships are awarded on the basis that the recipient will commence study in the MLS course in the intake specified in their letter of offer, and also that the recipient has met the selection criteria for the awarded scholarship (including any special conditions attributed to that scholarship) as per the MLS' scholarships web pages.

 1.1.1 Deferring a Scholarship

 Scholarship offers cannot be deferred.
-If a scholarship recipient elects to defer their offer to enrol in their Melbourne Law School course, the recipient will forfeit the bursary or scholarship.
-Where eligibility of the scholarship is automatically considered upon admission to the Melbourne Law School course, the recipient will be reconsidered in the intake leading to their commencing the course.
-Students must otherwise re-apply for application-based scholarships to be reconsidered.
+If a scholarship recipient elects to defer their offer to enrol in their MLS course, the recipient will forfeit the bursary or scholarship.
+Where eligibility for the scholarship is automatically considered upon admission to the MLS course, the recipient will be reconsidered in the intake leading to their commencing the course.
+In order to be reconsidered for application-based scholarships, students must re-apply for the scholarship.

 1.2 Continuing Scholarship

-The continuing scholarship is awarded on the basis that the recipient has already commenced study in their Melbourne Law School course and has met the selection criteria for the awarded scholarship (including any special conditions attributed to that scholarship) as per the Melbourne Law School’s scholarships pages.
+Continuing scholarships are awarded on the basis that the recipient has already commenced study in their MLS course and has met the selection criteria for the awarded scholarship (including any special conditions attributed to that scholarship) as per the MLS’s scholarships web pages.

 2. Scholarship Entitlements

-The entitlement to the scholarship is stipulated in the recipient’s offer letter.
+The entitlement to the scholarship is stipulated in the recipient’s letter of offer.

 Scholarship payments will only be made after the recipient has: